NOC - (888) 796-0579 or (434) 570-1199 | OFFICE - (434) 570-1300

 Growing and Upgrading the MBC Network

-In 2010, MBC was awarded $32 million for three projects from the American Recovery and Reinvestment Act (ARRA) Broadband Stimulus Program, through the NTIA/BTOP program. $16 million was for a project to connect all of the K-12 schools in southern Virginia that did not already have a fiber connection.
+In 2010, MBC was awarded $32 million for three projects from the American Recovery and Reinvestment Act (ARRA) Broadband Stimulus Program, through the NTIA/BTOP program. $16 million was for a project to connect all K-12 schools in southern Virginia that did not already have a fiber connection.
 The second project was a $10 million grant to extend MBC’s open-access fiber-optic network through rural southeastern Virginia connecting community anchor institutions and telecom providers to the network.
 The third project was in partnership with the Virginia Tech Foundation for $6 million that built a new fiber route from Blacksburg, Virginia to Bedford, Virginia.
-Thanks to MBC’s highly capable in-house project management team and our contractors, those projects were completed on-time and under budget.
+Thanks to MBC’s highly capable in-house project management team and contractors, those projects were completed on-time and under budget.
 These grant builds were completed in 2013 and added 700 miles of fiber to the MBC network.

 In 2015, the Infinera DTN-X packet optical transport networking platform was deployed on the MBC network, which enabled MBC to offer terabit connection for the first time.
 The Mid-Atlantic Research Infrastructure Alliance (MARIA), a non-profit corporation that brings together the major research universities in Virginia to build a cyberinfrastructure, partnered with MBC and co-invested in this upgrade to support their 100 Gbps connections to Internet2 and their collaboration with other Research & Development institutions.

 In 2018, MBC made a major capital investment to expand coverage of its Next Generation High Capacity Transport Network.
-With the growth of high-capacity transport requirements in our region and the insatiable bandwidth demands from our customers, MBC invested in the latest optical network technology from Infinera (Flex-ILS system).
+With the growth of high-capacity transport requirements in the region and the insatiable bandwidth demands from customers, MBC invested in the latest optical network technology from Infinera (Flex-ILS system).
 This upgrade allowed MBC to expand the line system capacity from 400 Gigabits per Second to 1.2 Terabits per second, a 300% increase in capacity.
 The total capacity can grow to 9.6 Terabits per second on a single pair of fiber, which provides MBC a great deal of flexibility to grow high speed connections to Northern Virginia, the Subsea Cable systems in Virginia Beach, and throughout the Southern Virginia region.
-Upgrading the MBC network allows MBC to establish and retain relationships with technology companies that need high-capacity optical transport in the Southern Virginia region.
+Upgrading the MBC network allowed MBC to establish and retain relationships with technology companies that need high-capacity optical transport in the Southern Virginia region.

 MBC and QTS announced in June 2020 the successful implementation of an initial field trial that demonstrated 200 gigabits per second coherent transmission over a 50 gigahertz (GHz) channel on an existing MBC long-haul route.
 The new capacity uses MBC’s latest line system technology, providing multiple 200G alien wavelength transmission.
 MBC’s open-access network approach allowed a different optical vendor to utilize MBC’s existing line system, thus maximizing options and providing more granular control for native and alien waves.
 The field trial showcased MBC’s ability to easily and cost-effectively scale its current wholesale optical transport network to meet growing capacity demands and route diversity requirements at the QTS Richmond NAP for carriers and internet service providers in southern Virginia as well as subsea fiber optic cable routes that land in Virginia Beach and interconnect at the QTS Richmond NAP.

-In January 2021, MBC completed a major fiber infrastructure build from our node in Prince George to the QTS Richmond NAP.
+In January 2021, MBC completed a major fiber infrastructure build from their node in Prince George to the QTS Richmond NAP.
 This 27-mile route created an MBC owned fiber route of 432 strand fiber and connected into the QTS Richmond NAP using a diverse 3rd entrance on the southern entrance of the campus.
 This new MBC route provides wholesale 10G, 100G, and alien wave services, as well as dark fiber, to meet the growing demands and fiber route diversity needs of customers.

 An $800,000 EDA grant was approved in March 2021 to begin the engineering, design and permitting of 206 miles of open-access middle-mile fiber routes in Southern and Central Virginia that will increase broadband capacity and boost the region’s ability to withstand future economic disruptions.